reuters-graphics/newsroom-datawrapper-guide/dos-and-donts.md

 * Divide or multiply to get clean decimal style numbers.
 * Append the "K" (thousands) "M" (millions), "B" (billions), etc.

-#### ✘DON'T: Make spaghetti
+#### ✘DON'T: Make charts with too many variables
 #### ✓DO: Decide what's important and omit or combine non-essential variables.

-Spaghetti charts are hard to parse.
-If you can eliminate variables from your dataset, or combine several categories into "Other", you're chart will be much easier to read.
+Time series charts with a lot of variables can be difficult to parse.
+If you can eliminate categories or combine the smaller slices, your chart will be much easier to read.

 #### ✘DON'T: Make pie charts.
 #### ✓DO: Make bar charts!